Safer end of engineering life

-Safer End of Engineering Life, sometimes abbreviated to SEEL, is a concept that focuses on the importance of considering the entire lifecycle of a product or system.
+Safer end of engineering life, sometimes abbreviated to SEEL, is a concept that focuses on the importance of considering the entire lifecycle of a product or system.
 Currently there is a lot of focus on the decommissioning or retirement in particular industries.
-This includes but is not limited to plastic waste, electronic waste (sometimes shorted to e-waste), and construction and industrial waste.
+This includes but is not limited to plastic waste, electronic waste (sometimes shortened to e-waste), and construction and industrial waste.

 Recently, SEEL is becoming more of a focus in fields such as software engineering, industrial design, and infrastructure development.

 Background

 The idea behind SEEL is to mitigate risks and ensure safety not only during the active use phase of a product but also during its end-of-life processes, such as disposal, recycling, or decommissioning.
 This approach recognises that even after a product has served its intended purpose, it can still pose risks to the environment, public health, or safety if not managed properly.

 In software engineering, SEEL may involve designing systems with built-in mechanisms for secure data deletion, ensuring that sensitive information is properly erased when software or hardware reaches the end of its useful life.
 It could also involve planning for software updates and patches to be maintained and deployed until the end-of-life date to address any security vulnerabilities that may arise over time.

 In industrial design and manufacturing, SEEL may include considerations for recyclability, ease of disassembly, and the use of environmentally friendly materials.
 By designing products with end-of-life considerations in mind, manufacturers can facilitate the recycling or repurposing of components, reducing waste and minimizing environmental impact.